What are colds?

 Do not give a child under age 4 any cough and cold medicines unless specifically instructed to do so by your healthcare provider.
 Children over 6 years of age may be given cough drops or hard candies to relieve a sore throat or cough.

-Many cough and cold medicines may contain substances that should be avoided during pregnancy, such as caffeine, aspirin, and alcohol.
+Many cough and cold medicines may contain substances that should be avoided during pregnancy, such as, aspirin, and alcohol.
 Some cold remedies found in your local pharmacy can be safely used, but, if you are pregnant, check first with your healthcare provider before taking them.
 Most of the time, you can get by just by drinking plenty of fluids and getting extra rest.

 How can I take care of myself?